EgiChem/Multi-TLSM/README.md

-# Multi Liu-Silva-Macedo to calculate diffusivities in ternary systems
+# Multi Tracer Liu-Silva-Macedo to calculate diffusivities in ternary systems

 Calculates the tracer diffusivity of a given solute in a mixture of 2 solvents.
 If used please cite:"xxx"